-A hard piece to forecast with Fairfax is capital allocation.
-Fairfax is generating a significant amount of earnings.
-But we don't know today how the future cash flows will be invested.
-Looking at the last 5 years, the management team has done an outstanding job at capital allocation.
+Looking at the last 5 years, the management team has done an outstanding job with capital allocation.
 My guess is they will continue to make good decisions (on balance) and this will benefit shareholders - likely providing a tailwind to my forecasts for 2024 and 2025.